-PXP Securities Corp. or any other brokerage affiliate (the "Brokerage Affiliate") may act as a broker for the Fund.
+PXP Securities Corp. or any other brokerage affiliate (the Brokerage Affiliate) may act as a broker for the Fund.
 In order for the Brokerage Affiliate to effect any portfolio transactions for the Fund, the commissions, fees or other remuneration received by the Brokerage Affiliate must be reasonable and fair compared to the commissions, fees or other remuneration paid to other brokers in connection with comparable transactions involving similar securities being purchased or sold on an exchange during a comparable period of time.
 The Fund will not deal with the Brokerage Affiliate in any portfolio transaction in which the Brokerage Affiliate would act as principal.

-DR. MARTIN E. ZWEIG
+Dr. Martin E. Zweig

-Dr. Zweig, the President of the Fund and the Sub-Adviser, has been in the business of providing investment advisory services for over 28 years.
+Dr. Martin E. Zweig, the President of the Sub-Adviser, has been in the business of providing investment advisory services for over 35 years.
 Dr. Zweig and his associates determine asset allocation strategies to assist the Investment Adviser in its management of the Fund.
-Dr. Zweig does not select the individual securities to implement the strategy.
-The portfolio managers of the Investment Adviser select the specific securities for the Fund.